Nahant, Massachusetts

 Nahant (/nəˈhɑːnt/) is a town in Essex County, Massachusetts, United States.
 The population was 3,334 at the 2020 census, which makes it the smallest municipality by population in Essex County.
-With just 2.7 km2 of land area, it is also the smallest municipality by area in the state.
-It is primarily a residential community.
-The town is situated on peninsula consisting of two near-islands (known as "Little Nahant" and "Big Nahant" respectively) connected to the mainland by a narrow sandy isthmus traversed by a single causeway known as "Nahant Road".
+With just 2.7 km2 of land area, it is also the smallest municipality by area in the state and is primarily a residential community.
+The town is situated on a peninsula consisting of two near-islands (known as "Little Nahant" and "Big Nahant" respectively) connected to the mainland by a narrow sandy isthmus traversed by a single causeway known as "Nahant Road".
 Numerous tourist beaches line the shores, with the most popular being the so-called "Long Beach" and "Short Beach" along the eastern side of the causeway.